 Our operations require raw materials, such as aluminum, copper and permanent magnets.
 Commodities such as aluminum and copper are known to have significant price volatility based on global economic conditions including the COVID-19 pandemic.
 An increase in global economic outlook may result in significant price increases in the cost of our raw materials.
 In addition, we use Neodymium permanent magnets in our alternators, for which there are a limited number of global suppliers that can meet our standards.
 Increase in manufacturing of electric vehicles worldwide can have an adverse effect on the cost or supply of these magnets.
 At our current production volumes, we are unable to secure large quantities of these commodities at fixed prices; however, we do have multiple sources of supply for our raw materials to meet our near term forecasted needs.
 Various factors could reduce the availability of raw materials and components and shortages may occur from time to time in the future.
-An increase in lead interrupted due to unavailability or shortage of raw materials and we were not able to find alternate third-party suppliers or re-engineer our products.
-If production was interrupted due to unavailability or shortage of raw materials and operations including product shortages, higher freight costs and re-engineering costs.
+An increase in lead times for the supply of raw materials due to a global increase in demand for commodities outlined may significantly increase material costs of our products.
+If production was interrupted due to unavailability or shortage of raw materials and we were not able to find alternate third-party suppliers or re-engineer our products to accommodate different components or materials, we could experience disruptions in manufacturing and operations including product shortages, higher freight costs and re-engineering costs.
 If our supply of raw materials or components is disrupted or our lead times extended, our business, results of operations or financial condition could be materially adversely affected.